adamcysec/CSAPP/README.md

 CSAPP uses Streamlit to host a local Web App for querying and exploring the data set witin a CSV file containing Python package information for every project on [PyPI.org](https://pypi.org/).

+Try out the application on Streamlit with a sample data set!! --> [csapp-adamcysec.streamlit.app](https://csapp-adamcysec.streamlit.app/)

 CSAPP also comes with several other scripts for managing the pypi_info_db.csv data set:

 - pypi_package_harvest.py